 However, if your age is 45 years or older, we will require you to get a dive medical certificate – see Diving Medical.

 It's more difficult to learn to dive in Melbourne, Victoria than at a tropical resort.
 The diving conditions in Melbourne are typically much more challenging and the water is colder.
 Thus you're in a thicker 5 or 7 mm wetsuit which will be more restrictive than anything typically used in the tropics.
-Because the wetsuit is more buoyant you'll need more weight.
-But learning to overcome these challenges is certainly worth it.
+Because the wetsuit is more buoyant you'll need more weight on your weight belt.
+But learning how to overcome these challenges is certainly worth it.

 People who only learn the bare minimums elsewhere, or here in Melbourne, often fail to cope with the more difficult diving conditions in Melbourne.
 Thus they only dive elsewhere and miss out on magnificent Melbourne local diving.

 Some Melbourne dive centres don't include boat dives in their Open Water training courses.
 We believe that an Open Water course conducted in Melbourne should include a boat dive.
-There is a good chance that you'll be diving from a boat from time to time, so you should be properly prepared for it.
+There is a good chance that you'll be diving from a boat from time to time to access many wonderful dive sites, so you should be properly prepared for it.

 If you are taught to dive properly in Melbourne conditions, we believe you are just about ready to dive almost anywhere in the world.
 Plus you'll be able to make the most of the unique, world class shore and boat dives available to you locally in Melbourne.